 Why we use coconut aminos to make Egg Roll in a Bowl

-As you saw in the video, one of the ingredients this recipe calls for is coconut aminos.
+As you saw in the video, one of the ingredients this recipe calls for is coconut aminos (learn more about coconut aminos).
 If you have yet to try coconut aminos as a substitute for soy sauce, we recommend that you do.
 It’s a staple in our kitchens and an ingredient we use often.
 Using coconut aminos in place of soy sauce, shoyu, or tamari is an easy way to reduce sodium, plus it’s Whole30-friendly, flavorful (it doesn’t taste anything like coconut) and made from just two ingredients (coconut sap and sea salt).
 Two of our favorite brands are Coconut Secret and Thrive Market.

 How to store and reheat Egg Roll in a Bowl leftovers